Do you want to start a Food Truck business plan?

 Next, Henry had to find a truck model that would perfectly fit his business needs.
-For this, he looked into as many food truck businesses as he could to find a perfect truck.
-He decided that what he needed would require some customizations, so he agreed upon a contract with a workshop business to get 3 trucks customized and ready for operation.
+For this, he looked into as many food truck businesses as he could.
+He realized what he needed would require some customizations to the usual trucks.
+So he agreed upon a contract with a workshop business to get 3 trucks customized and ready for operations.

 Step4: Select Location of Operations

-Reading free business plan template for food truck had educated Henry enough for him to realize that the location of a food truck was essential to the success of the business.
+Reading a free business plan template for a food truck made Henry realize that the location of a food truck was essential to the success of the business.
 Therefore, he scoped out different areas in New Orleans and decided on 6 locations where his food trucks would transition between morning and evening.

 Step5: Marketing and Branding

 Henry decided that he could get a jump start on business by setting up at least one of his food trucks at the local carnival area every day.
-This would not only bring him customers but also help in a lot of marketing efforts.
+This would not only bring him customers but also help him in his marketing efforts.

 |Research and Development||$10,000|